Background on the Property

 On January 17, 1768, Nathaniel Allis Sr., a resident of East Guilford, with several other men, appealed to the New Haven County Court, asking that a road might be laid out on the land belonging to “William Thompson of Old England.”
 A jury was assigned to lay out “a hwy four rods wide” through the Thompson property to the “gate leading to the rock or landing of East Guilford.”
 Today we know this road as Scotland Avenue.
 The court required a payment of twenty pounds, seven shillings, be paid to Mr. Thompson for taking his land.
 (This judgment is an early case of eminent domain!)

 The stretch of road between Wall Street and Scotland Avenue/East Wharf was known as Boston Street from early in the community’s history.
 The first house built in this area was diagonally east across the street from the Allis-Bushnell House.
-(The property, privately owned in 2008, looks like an empty lot at the present time.)
-This early house, built around 1760, was the home of Captain Ichabod and Chloe Scranton (see Smallpox Cemetery Story).
+(The property, privately owned in 2015, looks like an empty lot at the present time.)
+This early house, built around 1760, was the home of Captain Ichabod Scranton and his wife Chloe Scranton (see Smallpox Cemetery Story).
 Nathaniel Allis Sr. built his house somewhere on the fifty acres of the northeast corner of Scotland Avenue and the Boston Post Road around 1772 after the division of Major Thompson’s land.
-It is not surprising that Allis chose this location near Captain Ichabod and Chloe Scranton, as his wife, Hannah Scranton, had family in the area and was the sister of Captain Ichabod Scranton.
+It is not surprising that Allis chose this location near Captain Scranton, as his own wife, Hannah Scranton, was the sister of Captain Ichabod Scranton and had other family in the area.

 Development in the “Boston Street” area began about 1785 when Aaron Blatchley purchased two lots on the north side of the street.
 By 1789 he had built a house on each lot (one being the Allis-Bushnell House and the other now # 897 Boston Post Road on the corner of Scotland Road.)
 About this same time, a house was built between the two Blatchley houses for Ichabod Scranton Jr., son of Captain Ichabod and Chloe Scranton (now # 869 Boston Post Road, the home of a William Raveis real estate office.)
 In 1789 Benjamin Wilcox built his house on the south side of the street (# 826 Boston Post Road).
 A few years later, in 1794, Phineas Meigs built a new house on the northeast corner of the Boston Post Road and Wall Street, where the E. C. Scranton Memorial Library now stands.